What is SOC? Types, Benefits and Security Challenges It Can Tackle

 - Security incident management — Are there any business, regulatory, or compliance requirements that need to be met?
 Are you bound by customer SLAs?
 Do you have established metrics for monitoring the team’s efficiency?

-- Personnel recruitment and retaining — On average, companies to hire and train an in-house SOC analyst.
+- Personnel recruitment and retaining — On average, companies require 8 months to hire and train an in-house SOC analyst.
 Are you considering alternative service arrangements such as outsourcing or contracting with a managed services provider?

 - Process development and optimization — Do you have documented operational processes and SOPs?
 What about workflows and operational playbooks?
 Documentation is key to driving subsequent improvements.